norbloc/HFL_Quest/README.md

 Hint5:
   The function GetBlockByNumber takes two arguments.
 The first is the channel name.
 The second is the block number.

+Hint6:
+  The function name fore task 3 is GetTransactionByID.
+CaSe MaTtErs!

 ### READY..